Yellowstone National Park: Geysers and the hydrothermal system

 The most famous geyser in the park, and perhaps the world, is Old Faithful geyser, located in Upper Geyser Basin.
 Castle Geyser, Lion Geyser, Beehive Geyser, Grand Geyser (the world's tallest predictable geyser), Giant Geyser (the world's most voluminous geyser), Riverside Geyser and numerous other geysers are in the same basin.
 The park contains the tallest active geyser in the world—Steamboat Geyser in the Norris Geyser Basin.
-A study that was completed in 2011 found that at least 1283 geysers have erupted in Yellowstone.
+A study that was completed in 2011 found that at least 1,283 geysers have erupted in Yellowstone.
 Of these, an average of 465 are active in a given year.
-Yellowstone contains at least 10,000 thermal features altogether, including geysers, hot springs, mudpots, and fumaroles.
+Yellowstone contains at least 10,000 geothermal features altogether, including geysers, hot springs, mudpots, and fumaroles.
 Over half of the world's geysers and hydrothermal features are concentrated in Yellowstone.

 In May 2001, the U.S. Geological Survey, Yellowstone National Park, and the University of Utah created the Yellowstone Volcano Observatory (YVO), a partnership for long-term monitoring of the geological processes of the Yellowstone Plateau volcanic field, for disseminating information concerning the potential hazards of this geologically active region.

 In 2003, changes at the Norris Geyser Basin resulted in the temporary closure of some trails in the basin.
 New fumaroles were observed, and several geysers showed enhanced activity and increasing water temperatures.
 Several geysers became so hot that they were transformed into purely steaming features; the water had become superheated and they could no longer erupt normally.
 This coincided with the release of reports of a multiple year United States Geological Survey research project which mapped the bottom of Yellowstone Lake and identified a structural dome that had uplifted at some time in the past.
 Research indicated that these uplifts posed no immediate threat of a volcanic eruption, since they may have developed long ago, and there had been no temperature increase found near the uplifts.
+Most recently, in July 2024, a hydrothermal explosion occurred in Biscuit Basin.

 On March 10, 2004, a biologist discovered 5 dead bison which apparently had inhaled toxic geothermal gases trapped in the Norris Geyser Basin by a seasonal atmospheric inversion.
 This was closely followed by an upsurge in earthquake activity in April 2004.
 In 2006, it was reported that the Mallard Lake Dome and the Sour Creek Dome—areas that have long been known to show significant changes in their ground movement—had risen at a rate of 1.5 to 2.4 in per year from mid–2004 through 2006.
 As of late 2007, the uplift has continued at a reduced rate.
 These events inspired a great deal of media attention and speculation about the geologic future of the region.
 Experts responded to the conjecture by informing the public that there was no increased risk of a volcanic eruption in the near future.
-However, these changes demonstrate the dynamic nature of the Yellowstone hydrothermal system.
+These changes demonstrate the dynamic nature of the Yellowstone hydrothermal system.